liflab/beepbeep-3-book/markdown/advanced/README.md

 Advanced features
 =================

 The previous chapters have shown the fundamental concepts around BeepBeep and the basic processors that can be used in general use cases.
-In this chapter, we shall see a number of more special-purpose processors that come in BeepBeep's core that you are likely to use in one of your processor chains.
+In this chapter, we shall see a number of more special-purpose processors comprised in BeepBeep's core likely to be used in one of your processor chains.

 ## Lists, sets and maps

 Up to this point, all the examples we have seen use event streams that are one of Java's primitive types: numbers (`int`s or `float`s), `Strings` and `Booleans`.
-However, we have said in the very beginning that one of BeepBeep's design principles is that everything (that is, any Java object) can be used as an event.
+However, we mentioned at the very beginning that one of BeepBeep's design principles is that everything (that is, any Java object) can be used as an event.
 To this end, the `util` package provides functions and processors to manipulate a few common data structures, especially lists, sets and maps.

 A few of these functions are grouped under the [`Bags`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Bags.html) utility class.
 It contains references to functions that can be used to query arbitrary <!--\index{Bags@\texttt{Bags}} collections-->collections<!--/i--> of objects.

 [`Bags.getSize`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Bags/getSize.html) refers to a function <!--\index{Bags@\texttt{Bags}!GetSize@\texttt{GetSize}} \texttt{GetSize}-->`GetSize`<!--/i--> that takes a Java `Collection` object for input, and returns the size of this collection.
-For example, if `list` is a `List` object with a few elements inside, one could use `GetSize` like any other function:
+For example, if `list` is a `List` object containing a few elements, one could use `GetSize` like any other function:

 ``` java
 Object[] outs = new Object[1];